alexgo-io/alexlab-doc/docs/product-features/staking/faqs.md

 For example, if you want to farm for 12 cycles and choose to stake three times for 4-cycle periods, you will miss out on rewards for 3 cycles.
 This happens because each time you withdraw and restake, you enter a cooldown period.
 In contrast, if you stake directly for the full 12 cycles, you will only miss rewards for 1 cycle, the very first one.

 The more cycles you choose to stake for, the less cool-down cycles you will have in the middle.
-To avoid cool-down cycles altogether, you may use Auto Staking with atAlex.
+To avoid cool-down cycles altogether, you may use Liquid Staking with LiAlex.

 </details>